 For its cash flow generated balances (cash required for liquidity purposes), the Council will seek to utilise its instant access and notice accounts, money market funds and short-dated deposits, (overnight to 100 days) to benefit from the compounding of interest.

-5.0 APPENDICES
+5. APPENDICES

-Appendix A The Capital Prudential and Treasury Indicators 2023/24 - 2025/26
+Appendix A The Capital Prudential and Treasury Indicators 2024/25 to 2026/27

-Appendix B Approved Lending List
+Appendix B \ Approved Lending List \

 Appendix C Treasury Management Scheme of Delegation

 Appendix D The Treasury Management Role of the Section 151 Officer